What is Fiat Currency and How is it Different From Cryptocurrency?

 Fiat roughly means, “let it be done.”
 Cryptocurrency implies, “a decentralized and digital medium of exchange governed by cryptography.”
 Both are currencies, but there are some notable differences:

 - Fiat currency is “legal tender” backed by a “central government.”
-It can take the form of physical dollars, or it can be represented by bank credit or bonds.
+It can take the form of physical dollars (for example paper Federal Reserve notes), or it can be represented electronically, such as with bank credit.
 The government controls the supply and you can pay your taxes with it.

 - Cryptocurrency is not “legal tender” and it is not backed by a central government or bank (it is decentralized and global).
 Its form is more like bank credit sans the bank (in that it is represented digitally, but not backed by a bank or government).
 An algorithm controls the supply and you can’t pay your taxes with it (instead you have to pay taxes on it).